Ultimate NYC Bucket List

 Feast on dumpling in Chinatown.
 They’re cheap and delicious!

 Eat New York’s best hot dog at Papaya King.
-I’m a vegetarian so I can’t vouch for this one, but this famous Upper East Side restaurant also has delicious smoothies!
+This famous Upper East Side restaurant also has delicious smoothies!
 For a great vegan hot dog option, head just a couple blocks away to Schaller’s Stube Sausage Bar.

 Splurge on brunch at Sarabeth’s.
-Not the cheapest, but so worth it.
+Not the cheapest, but soooo worth it!

 Go to Smorgasborg.
 Held in Brooklyn, this is a weekly outdoor food market featuring lots of food trucks and some of the most popular food in the city.